 Next I added the velvet pumpkins which would play the starring role.
 I nestled them on top of the filler, paying attention to the stems and tilting them to have a tossed about look.

-I used Hot Skwash silk velvet pumpkins in the Sweet Rose with Marabou Feathered Collar, mixing the 5” and 6” sizes.
+I used silk velvet pumpkins in Rose Velvet with Marabou Feathered Collar, mixing the 5” and 6” sizes.
 I really could’ve left the centerpiece done at this point, because the gorgeous shimmer of the velvet sand the soft fluff of the feather collars were stunning enough by themselves.

 (In fact, the reason I used all one color is because I didn’t want to detract from their beauty.)